 For many travelers and local Australians alike, Queensland’s national parks conjure vivid images.
 Whether a quick escape or a longer trip, the beautiful scenery of mother nature beckons.
 With so many national parks in Queensland, everyone has their favourite picks of which unrivaled natural attractions made it to the top list for a perfect holiday venture.

 Queensland has a unique and rich ecological environment.
 For Queensland alone, there are more than 200 national parks where thousands of travelers swarm in the hope of experiencing the natural beauty of Australia.
 While some of the national parks are accessible from Brisbane, many others are in remote areas where it may require several days of driving.
-Out of all the national parks in the state of Queensland, we chose six of the most visited and attractive ones that can satisfy even the most discerning of travelers.
+Out of all the national parks in the state of Queensland, we chose seven of the most visited and attractive ones that can satisfy even the most discerning of travelers.

 Carnarvon National Park

 Carnarvon National Park boasts magnificent rugged ranges, hidden gorges and caves.
 There is a section of rainforest consisting of the world’s largest ferns and breathtaking gardens which accentuates the beauty of the Carnarvon Gorge in Carnarvon National Park.

 The Queensland’s central highlands rugged ranges are divided into three sections: Ka Ka Mundi where any tourist can experience the sandstone escarpments, Mount Moffat the highest plateau along with discovering Queensland’s Aboriginal rock art, and Salvator Rosa’s crystal-clear springs that produce millions of liters of water to Louisa Creek and Nogoa River.

 Carnarvon National Park is a nine hour drive from Brisbane.
 It is at its best during the months of April to September.